ryazh3nka/.dotfiles/readme.md

 ```

 ### nvim
-install the `lazy.nvim` package manager, copy the config files, load the plugins and you should be good to go.
+install the `lazy.nvim` package manager, copy the config files, and load the plugins. install `clangd` and `lua-ls`, and you should be good to go.

 ## list of packages
 ```zsh